benkmoore/ar_hardware/README.md

 6. Connect the encoders to the RS485 bus A to A and B to B using schematic from [datasheet](https://www.cuidevices.com/product/resource/amt21.pdf).

 7. Align the wheels to the desired 0 position with the encoders attatched.
-Run the encoderReset.ino program on the teensy and use the serial monitor to choose the encoders to reset.
+Run the encoderReset.ino program on the teensy to set the encoder 0 position.
+This will persist after shutdown.

 NOTE: AMT21 encoder [datasheet](https://www.cuidevices.com/product/resource/amt21.pdf).